-> What is a seed (or test) list and why do you need to create one?
+What is a seed (or test) list and why do you need to create one?
 A seed list is simply a list of people who will receive your email during the testing phase, and it is an integral part of the testing process.
-Anyone who needs to approve of your company’s email before it is sent out needs to be included on the seed list.
+Anyone who needs to approve of your company’s email before it is sent out to a 3rd party audience needs to be included on the seed list.

-> When it comes to including the right team members, you need to channel your inner Santa Claus – make a list and check it twice.
+When it comes to including the right team members, you need to channel your inner Santa Claus – make a list and check it twice.
 You definitely don’t want an important stakeholder to be left off the list!
 In addition to providing a comprehensive list of emails for the seed list, it’s also important to include versioning information such as ZIP, phone number, offers, etc. Make sure your file includes all the dynamic information that is populated in the HTML file.
 Be sure you build your list so that every variation can go to the people that need to approve each of the different versions.

 Timing matters when it comes to sending test emails to your list.
 You’ll want to make sure that all preliminary testing has been done prior to sending to the seed list so that you’re sending your approvers a clean version.
 The cleaner your test email, the more likely that it will be approved.
 If you send emails to your seed list too early, you may get stuck with numerous revisions that slow down the process.